gerstrong/Commander-Genius/readme.txt

 Commander Genius is a new edition of CloneKeenPlus.
-The reason we call it is because this version is compiled with GNU C++ (previously GNU C).
+The reason we call it is because this version is compiled with GNU C++ (previously GNU C) and has a different Engine.
 Some functions are now classes.
 The idea behind that is to provide a faster and more stable program.
-Features like the implementation of resolution changes was achieved through classes.
+Features like the implementation of resolution changes was achieved through that engine.
 Although the program itself looks very similar the skeleton of the program is very different to the one of CloneKeen.

+In fact the only code that remains of CloneKeen are the enemy AI, altough they have been heavily modified.
+I would say, that 5% of CloneKeen Code is in Commander Genius.

 The Commander Genius source code may be freely distributed and modified as per the GPL, just please remember to give